Project

 ③ Side scan sonic imaging: 350km

-④ Tide measurement: Measured every 10 minutes during work
+④ Tidal measurements: Measured every 10 minutes during operation

-The slave point uses a known reference point.
-Four slave stations are used, and two stations suitable for ship position measurement are selected at any time so that the angle of intersection between the two distances falls within the range of 30° to 150°.
-Data is output from a printer using an X-Y converter and input to magnetic tape.
-The virtual origin of the exchange coordinate system used this time to improve work efficiency was set to the
+is performed using the two-distance intersection method with a radio wave positioning device (Trisponder).
+A known reference point is used as the slave station.
+Four slave stations are used, with the two most suitable for ship position measurement being selected at any time so that the intersection angle of the two distances falls within the range of 30° to 150°.
+Data is output to a printer and input to magnetic tape using an X-Y converter.

-*Sonic wave exploration using a sparker as a sound source
+*Sonic exploration using sparkers as the sound source

 2.

-Measurements are taken twice, once every 5 meters until the depth reaches 50 meters, ``lowering'' and ``raising''.
-For depths deeper than 50m, calculations are made from revised curves obtained from data such as seawater temperature, pressure, and salinity.
-Adjust stuttering according to changes in stuttering.
+For depths of 50m or deeper, calculations are made from a correction curve obtained from data such as seawater temperature, pressure, and salinity.
+Draft adjustments are made according to changes in the draft.

-sonic exploration sparker as the sound source.
-This energy source can be used from 200 to 8000 joules.
-Prior to the survey, a test run will be conducted to determine the ship speed, magnitude of seismic energy, towing length of the spark array and hydrohorn, depth, filter bandwidth, etc., and initial conditions suitable for the survey will be set.
+A single-channel sonic survey will be conducted using a sparker as the sound source.
+The energy source used in this survey can range from 200 to 8,000 joules.
+Prior to the survey, test runs will be conducted to determine the ship speed, magnitude of seismic energy, towing length, depth, filter bandwidth, etc. of the spark array and hydrohorn to determine the initial conditions suitable for the survey.

 5.

-the tide survey period, tide records from Sasuna, Kamigata Town, Tsushima will be used.
+During the tidal observation survey, tidal observation records from Sasuna, Kamiagata Town, Tsushima will be used.

-If the survey is to be carried out in a location without a tidal station, select an appropriate observation location and directly observe the tide height to the nearest 1 cm every 10 minutes on a scale.
-Perform leveling of the waterway basic level markers and observation locations, and calculate the basic level surface.
-This is used as the water depth correction value for acoustic sounding.
+If the survey is conducted in a location without a tidal observation station, a suitable observation location will be selected and tidal height will be observed every 10 minutes to the nearest 1 cm using a direct scale.
+Leveling will be carried out at the hydrographic basic level marker and the observation location, and the basic level surface will be calculated.
+This will be used as the water depth correction value for the acoustic sounding.

 6. Deliverables